 While this is more complicated than composing queries around specific keywords, it can lead to much richer insights for future developments as well as for improvements.

 The tagline for this blog IS “social media is the new marketing”, but it doesn’t mean that we’ve changed our ideas about how business processes need to be carried out.
 Before carrying out any social media monitoring project, there must be a strategy in place with measurable key performance indicators (KPIs) that we can use to compare trends from one period to the next and detect changes in sentiment or customer involvement.

 The report does highlight that KPIs will be different from one industry to the next, and we have also found from one business to the next.
 We have often created new widgets for our clients in order to help them better address these issues and understand the conversations surrounding their brand and sector.
 One client, for example, wanted to look at conversations about cosmetics online and use a barometer to gauge which topics were garnering the most buzz.
 Don’t let a platform dictate what you should be listening to.
 Tell us how we can help.
-Add or delete features that help you better visualize the analyses.

 There seems to be one KPI missing for brands wishing to promote advocacy online, which is to identify brand detractors, not just advocates.
 Social media is a two-sided coin that can open a business up to risks and opportunities, depending on how you look at the situation.
 Brand detractors may be just as if not more influential than some of your advocates, and we look at both as being important for a brand’s online reputation.
 This seems to have been grouped into responding to negative comments found during monitoring, but perhaps may need a bit more attention than that, depending on the degree of influence of said site, post, or person.